dmd-program/dmd-300-sp17/project-1.md

 The following are some recommended items to consider for meeting agendas.
 Ultimately, you are responsible for crafting meetings and gatherings:

 1. Introductions or icebreaker
+2. Read through the project document, look at provided resources, and discuss any questions about the project that the team may have.
+(Please send questions to your instructor if you are still unclear after this discussion.)
-2. Decide on team collaboration tools.
+3. Decide on team collaboration tools.
 A more comprehensive list is located on the [collaboration tools page](/collaboration-tools.md).
 3. Identify meeting times
 4. Discuss types of digital media workflows, tools, and projects that are of interest to the group
 5. Identify design challenges or topics.
 It may be beneficial to bring some ideas to the initial meeting, or to convene a second meeting later to spend more time discussing.